hktikhin/energy-forecasting/README.md

 **The code is fully tested on Ubuntu 20.04 & 22.04 using Python 3.9 and Poetry 1.4.2.**

 **Note:** If you are working on macOS M1/M2, be sure to check the [macOS M1/M2 Poetry Issues](https://github.com/iusztinpaul/energy-forecasting/tree/main#macos-m1m2-poetry-issues) section.

-If you have problems during the usage instructions, please leave us an issue, and we will respond to you and update the README for future readers.

-Also, if you have any questions, you can contact me directly on [LinkedIn](https://www.linkedin.com/in/pauliusztin/).

 ## The Pipeline